dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 <!--csharp-->

-[In the following example](https://github.com/dapr/dotnet-sdk/blob/master/examples/Workflow/WorkflowConsoleApp/Program.cs), for a basic ASP.NET order processing application using the .NET SDK, your project code would include:
 [In the following `Program.cs` example](https://github.com/dapr/dotnet-sdk/blob/master/examples/Workflow/WorkflowConsoleApp/Program.cs), for a basic ASP.NET order processing application using the .NET SDK, your project code would include:

 - A NuGet package called `Dapr.Workflow` to receive the .NET SDK capabilities